ABSTRACT

 The Rising Cost of Private Education

 According to Hechingerreport.com, private school tuition has increased by 53% to an average of $26,000 per year in the last decade.
 Yet, the median household income has increased by only 8 percent in the same time frame.
-Until real reform takes place in the public-school sector, many parents are turning to private education as a means of giving their children the resources and experiences needed to compete in a changing society.
-However, private school, without access to coveted scholarships, is NOT an option for lower-income households.
+Until real reform takes place in the public school sector, many parents are turning to private and home education to give their children the resources and experiences needed to compete in a changing society.

 Perry, Andre.
 “A Private School Resets Its Tuition.”
 The Hechinger Report, 30 Mar.
 2020, hechingerreport.org/a-private-school-resets-its-tuition/.